maelle/bloguear-rmd-course/content/intro/starters.en.md

 * If you use GitLab, not GitHub, you can follow [Heidi Seibold's instructions _"Setup Git RStudio GitLab"_](https://gitlab.com/HeidiSeibold/setup-git-rstudio-gitlab).
 There is no helper similar to `usethis::use_github()` to my knowledge.

 * You should be able to follow the course and manage a blog without any git knowledge.
-Now for later, if you feel curious about version control, I'd recommend checking out [happygitwithr.com](https://happygitwithr.com/) and [Suzan Baert's blog post about git](https://suzan.rbind.io/2018/03/reflections-4-months-of-github/).
+Now for later, if you feel curious about version control, I'd recommend checking out [happygitwithr.com](https://happygitwithr.com/) by Jenny Bryan, the STAT 545 TAs, Jim Hester; [Suzan Baert's blog post about git](https://suzan.rbind.io/2018/03/reflections-4-months-of-github/) and ["Excuse me, do you have a moment to talk about version control?"](https://peerj.com/preprints/3159/) by Jenny Bryan.